 Baloo, my wife and I took a walk, and Baloo’s AirTag displayed the location and the “With You” message, as I was walking beside him all the time.

 I played a sound several times and was able to get directions whenever I was very close to him.
 When I was far away I just saw a white circle animation telling me to keep moving.

-At the moment of writing this in my “home office”, I can see Baloo is in the house.
+At the time of writing this in my “home office”, I can see Baloo is in the house.
 If I play a sound, I can hear it all the way up to my room, as he is in the kitchen downstairs.

-I also tried placing the AirTag near to my Android phone and, after enabling Lost Mode on Find My on my iPhone, an Apple website with my phone and the message that I lost my item was displayed on Chrome.
+I also tried placing the AirTag near to my Android phone and, after enabling Lost Mode on Find My on my iPhone, an Apple website with my phone and the message that I lost my item was displayed on my Samsung’s Chrome.

 AirTags use Bluetooth, so it won’t be able to replace a GPS tracker, but according to Apple, it uses the Bluetooth of iPhones all over the place.
 So chances are you will locate a thing you loose far away from your home.